EcoGRAPH/ecograph.github.io/nekorchuk.md

 ### Education
-* Ph.D. in Geography (Medical Geography) and Certificate in One Health, University of Florida
+* Ph.D., Geography (Medical Geography) and Certificate in One Health, University of Florida
 * Graduate Diploma in Geographic Information Systems, Flinders University, Australia
-* M.S. in Public Health and Certificate in Disaster Management & Humanitarian Assistance, University of Hawai‘i at Mānoa
+* M.S., Public Health and Certificate in Disaster Management & Humanitarian Assistance, University of Hawai‘i at Mānoa
-* B.S. in Biology, Massachusetts Institute of Technology
+* B.S., Biology, Massachusetts Institute of Technology

 ### Research & Interests